programminghistorian/jekyll/en/lessons/logistic-regression.md

 difficulty: 3
 activity: analyzing
 topics: [python]
-abstract: This lesson - the second in a two-part lesson focusing on regression analysis - provides an overview of logistic regression, how to use Python (scikit-learn) to make a logistic regression model, and a discussion of interpreting the results of such analysis.
+abstract: This lesson is the second in a two-part lesson focusing on regression analysis.
+It provides an overview of logistic regression, how to use Python (scikit-learn) to make a logistic regression model, and a discussion of interpreting the results of such analysis.
 mathjax: true
 avatar_alt: a printing press and folding machine
 doi: 10.46430/phen0100